longbow122/Homeroom/TESTING.md

 | Phone Number   | Edge-Case       | +44                                  | 300 Results Found! | Yes!             |
 | Phone Number   | Erroneous       | +73                                  | No Results Found!  | Yes!             |

+## Student Data Editing
+Each Student will hold certain sets of information that can be edited through the use of Homeroom's GUI.

+Each field of information within the document can be edited and updated.
+This needs to be tested thoroughly to ensure that the system is robust.